Toble007/COVID-19_CS_5010_Project/Final Report.md

 ## Hypothesis 2: COVID Testing Rates Help Set Infection Rate Expectations
 ### Model Preparation
 The COVID Cases dataset was used in this model.
-All zero value data points for COVID tests and COVID cases were removed.
+All zero value data points for new COVID tests and new COVID cases were removed.

 ![New Test vs New Cases](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/New%20Tests%20vs%20New%20Cases.png)